publishpress/publishpress-permissions/readme.txt

 = 4.5.1 – 1 October 2025 =
 * Added: Added a **User Page Promo tab** to highlight key features. #1926
+* Compat: PublishPress Statuses - list, list_other capabilities were not effective where post editing requires status-specific capabilities
 * Fixed: Corrected an issue where **PublishPress Statuses list capabilities** were ineffective if a post required status-specific editing capabilities. #1924

 = 4.5.0 – 10 September 2025 =